Blind (2007 film): Production

-Production took place in the year 2007 with a budget of 3 million euro, and the script was written by Tamar van den Dop who also directed the movie.
+Production started in december in Belgium and Bulgary, and the script was written by Tamar van den Dop who also directed the movie.
 Other companies and people involved in production of this movie include: Cinenumerique - sound re-recording, Film Finances - completion guarantor, Herrie - unit publicity, Kemna Casting - casting, Warnier Studio Amsterdam - dolby mastering, sound post-production, Valkieser Capital Images - special effects.

 Reception

 Blind was screened at the Toronto International Film Festival and was received positively.
 Film critics who reviewed other films which had featured on Toronto International Film Festival gave it positive scores.
 As Radheyan Simonpillai, a film critic from web based version of Now magazine, noted that a scene "where two hands fondle through a milky white veil is about as sensual as they come".
 Another critic David Nusair of Reel Film Reviews gave it 3 stars out of 4.